anhnlh/WeebCheckers/docs/DesignDoc.md

 The Application Tier follows as so.
 We have two organization classes, the Player Lobby and the Game classes.

-> Each game will have a red Player (a player with red checkers), a white player, and a board.
+Each game will have a red Player (a player with red checkers), a white player, and a board.
-> The board will be shown differently for each player.
+The board will be shown differently for each player.
-> The game has the ability to let players make moves, until the end game conditions are met.
+The game has the ability to let players make moves, until the end game conditions are met.

-> The player lobby holds all players who've signed into the application.
+The player lobby holds all players who've signed into the application.
->

 #### Game
-> The Game class is in play when the Checkers Game has already started.
-This class is used to
-> manage user turns and checker piece locations.
-The rules of checkers are situated in this
-> class, giving us the logic to determine specific player locations & posisble moves & incorrect
-> moves based on that.
+The Game class is in play when the Checkers Game has already started.
+This class is used to manage user turns and checker piece locations.
+The rules of checkers are situated in this class, giving us the logic to determine specific player locations & posisble moves & incorrect moves based on that.

 #### PlayerLobby
-> The Player Lobby class is used to manage the introductory
-> processes in Web Checkers.
-A User can sign in efficiently and be redirected to a Menu where
-> they can choose to play against another player, or even be redirected onto another game.
+The Player Lobby class is used to manage the introductory processes in Web Checkers.
+A User can sign in efficiently and be redirected to a Menu where they can choose to play against another player, or even be redirected onto another game.

 ### Model Tier
 Users will be represented by instances of the entity class `Player`.
 Players have their own uniques names and a status on whether or not they are currently playing a game.
 When two players are in a game against each other, the board will be set up by the `BoardView` class.
 At the start of a game, `BoardView` will create a board by adding eight instances of the `Row` class to it.
 Each row has eight instances of the `Space` class that alternate between the colors black and white.
 Only black spaces are valid for moves and having pieces on them.
 A player starts with 12 regular pieces, which have been created by the `Piece` class, that are either red or white.
 If a piece reaches the opposite end of the board, they can change from a regular piece to a king piece.
 A position on the board is represented by the `Position` class.
 When a player makes a move, it will be created by the `Move` class using the starting position, end position, and the type of move it is.

 ### Design Improvements

-> _Discuss design improvements that you would make if the project were
-> to continue.
-These improvement should be based on your direct
-> analysis of where there are problems in the code base which could be
-> addressed with design changes, and describe those suggested design
-> improvements.
-After completion of the Code metrics exercise, you
-> will also discuss the resutling metric measurements.
-Indicate the
-> hot spots the metrics identified in your code base, and your
-> suggested design improvements to address those hot spots._
+I would think about creating more classes in the Application tier and Model tier to improve coherence.
+The Game class is a little cluttered with all of the methods, but for now they all work.

 ## Testing